Sacred Choral Music/Anthems & Motets

 SATB (with divisions)

-Words: Latin First performed by the Latvian Radio Choir at the Taliesin Arts Centre, Swansea University, as part of the Vale of Glamorgan Festival.
-A performance may be heard on YouTube |
+Words: Latin First performed by the Latvian Radio Choir at the Taliesin Arts Centre, Swansea University, as part of the Vale of Glamorgan Festival. |

 The Seas are Quiet